-While many factors contribute to these disproportionate outcomes, we simply cannot regard these outcomes as outside our locus of control.
+While many factors contribute to disproportionate outcomes, we simply cannot regard these outcomes as outside our locus of control.
 To serve all students, we must intentionally focus on student populations experiencing the biggest disparities in opportunity and outcomes.
-During the 2018-2019 school year, the Des Moines School Board facilitated a number of public sessions that engaged parents, community members/partners, district staff, and students to collect information around two critical questions:
+During the 2018-2019 school year, the Des Moines School Board facilitated public sessions that engaged parents, community members/partners, district staff, and students to collect information around two critical questions:

 - What is the impact you want our school system to make on our students?